Online MSCS Program Tuition

 At Case Western Reserve University, we create rigorous online programs our students can afford.
 We provide the resources you need to make your degree a reality, which is why 100 percent of students currently enrolled in the online Master of Science in Computer Science program have received scholarships.

-We’re offering scholarships starting at $10,000 for all students admitted to the Spring 2022 cohort of the online MSCS, with higher value awards available if you apply early.
+We’re offering scholarships starting at $1,500 for all students who apply by the final fall 2022 deadline and are admitted to and enroll in the online MSCS program.
 Schedule an appointment with an enrollment advisor to learn more about scholarship availability and opportunities.

 We also encourage you to explore the FastWeb scholarship search site or external scholarships.

-The Federal government provides direct loans for graduate students, even if you do not qualify for need-based financial aid.
-Direct loans are generally the lowest cost loan available (current rate is 6.08%), and will usually cover up to $20,500 every academic year.
+The federal government provides direct loans for graduate students, even if you do not qualify for need-based financial aid.
+Direct loans are generally the lowest cost loan available, and will usually cover up to $20,500 every academic year.
 Note that you must be a U.S. citizen or permanent resident, take at least six credits per semester, and submit the FAFSA (Free Application for Federal Student Aid) to qualify.
 We recommend checking out Frank to help you with filling out the FAFSA.

-If federal direct loans are unavailable or insufficient, we can help you explore PLUS or private education loans, or alternatives such as income share agreements (ISAs).
+If Federal Direct Loans are unavailable or insufficient, our financial aid office can help you explore PLUS or private education loans, or alternatives such as income share agreements (ISAs).

 Federal Graduate PLUS Loans

-The Federal Government has another lending program, Graduate PLUS, which can generally cover your remaining need.
-You will need to submit the FAFSA and the application for the Federal Direct loan prior to applying for the PLUS.
-The current interest rate on PLUS loans is 7.08%.
-PLUS loans also charge an origination fee of about 4.2%, which private loans and income share agreements do not typically require.
+The federal government has another lending program, Graduate PLUS, which can generally cover your remaining need.
+You will need to submit the FAFSA and the application for the Federal Direct Loan prior to applying for the PLUS.

 We offer a wide variety of support services to our online students to help ensure you flourish during your time with us.